chase-lab/biodiv-patterns-course-2024/week 1/1 - Monday/readme.md

 ## Part 3.
 12.30-13.30.
 Discussion of observations and data from forest sampling

 ## Part 4.
 13.30-14.30.
-Lecture (what is biodiversity, why it matterns, how it varies in space/time)
+Lecture (What is biodiversity, why it matterns, and how it varies in space/time)

 (see powerpoint in folder).

 ## Part 5.
-14.30-15.00  Questions and Discussion of Myers et al. Paper
+14.30-15.30  Questions and discussion of biodiversity research.

-(see pdf in folder)
+Please email me the article (or the details thereof) you have chosen so as I can add them to the repository for discussion purposes.

 ## Part 6.
-15.00-16.00  Lecture (Metacommunities and mechanisms of biodiversity)
+15.30-16.00  Lecture (Metacommunities and mechanisms of biodiversity)